wurmlab/genevalidatorapp/README.md

 # GeneValidatorApp

-This is a sinatra based web wrapper for GeneValidator [https://github.com/monicadragan/GeneValidator].
+This is a sinatra based web wrapper for [GeneValidator](https://github.com/monicadragan/GeneValidator).
 GeneValidator is a program that validates gene predictions.

 ## Installation